Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/api-explorer.md

 6. You will be provided with the Curl, the Request URL and the Response Body, and Response headers.
 You can also find examples of possible responses.

-7. If needed, you can *Copy* the Curl text to your clipboard.
+7. If needed, you can *Copy* the Curl request to your clipboard.
 You can also copy the Response body to a clipboard or download it.